-Our board of directors currently consists of five directors and is divided into three classes, with staggered three-year terms, pursuant to our amended and restated certificate of incorporation and our amended and restated bylaws.
-Directors in Class I will stand for election at the Annual Meeting.
-The terms of office of directors in Class II and Class III expire at our Annual Meetings of Stockholders to be held in 2023 and 2024, respectively.
-At the recommendation of our nominating and corporate governance committee, our board of directors proposes that the Class I nominee named below, who is currently serving as a director in Class I, be elected as a Class I director for a three-year term expiring at our 2025 Annual Meeting of Stockholders or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.
+Our board of directors currently consists of six directors and is divided into three classes, with staggered threeyear terms, pursuant to our amended and restated certificate of incorporation and our amended and restated bylaws.
+Directors in Class II will stand for election at the Annual Meeting.
+The terms of office of directors in Class III and Class I expire at our Annual Meetings of Stockholders to be held in 2024 and 2025, respectively.
+At the recommendation of our nominating and corporate governance committee, our board of directors proposes that each of the Class II nominees named below, who are currently serving as directors in Class II, be elected as a Class II director for a three-year term expiring at our 2026 Annual Meeting of Stockholders or until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.

 Shares represented by proxies will be voted "FOR" the election of the nominee named below, unless the proxy is marked to withhold authority to so vote.
 If the nominee for any reason is unable to serve or for good cause will not serve, the proxies may be voted for such substitute nominee as the proxy holder might determine.
-The Class I nominee has consented to being named in this Proxy Statement and to serve if elected.
+The Class II nominees have consented to being named in this Proxy Statement and to serving if elected.
 Stockholders may not cumulate votes for the election of directors.